-For the three months ended June 30, 2021, we earned no royalty revenue, compared to \$193,000 earned in the three months ended June 30, 2020, all of which related to Relenza, for which we are no longer entitled to receive royalties.
-For the six months ended June 30, 2021, we earned no royalty revenue, compared to \$3.0 million earned in the six months ended June 30, 2020, \$2.8 million of which related to Inavir and was earned in the three months ended March 31, 2020.
+For the three months ended September 30, 2021 and 2020 we earned no royalty revenue.
+For the nine months ended September 30, 2021, we earned no royalty revenue, compared to \$3.0 million earned in the nine months ended September 30, 2020, \$2.8 million of which related to Inavir and was earned in the three months ended March 31, 2020, with the remainder related to Relenza, for which we are no longer entitled to receive royalties.
 We do not recognize any royalty revenue from sales of Inavir until the first \$3 million net of 5% withholding tax in years ending on March 31 has been recognized as non-cash royalty revenue related to sale of future royalties.
 We recognized no royalty revenue in the year ended March 31, 2021, because net royalties were only \$1.3 million, compared to \$6.4 million in the year ended March 31, 2020.
-We believe this 80% decrease is primarily because social distancing, mask wearing and increased vaccination rates due to the COVID-19 pandemic have caused the number of influenza infections to decline.
+We believe this 80% decrease is primarily because social distancing, mask wearing and increased influenza vaccination rates due to the COVID-19 pandemic have caused the number of influenza infections to decline.
 Due to the unpredictability of the impact of COVID-19 on future flu seasons we are unable to forecast the amount of royalty revenue, if any, that we will earn in the future.